myeongsuseong/myeongsuseong.github.io/_pages/research.md

 System development
 ------
-Diffuse optical systems
+We are

 Algorithm development
 ------
 The ranges of algorithms that we develop spans from simple signal processing methods to artificial-intelligence-based methods.

 Simulation studies
 ------
-Simulation is a computational approach used to test the feasibility of experimental schemes.
-While simulation is mostly used as a complementary method to back-up the experimental results, aaaa.
-We use various simulation tools for performing optical (e.g., [Monte Carlo Extreme](mcx.space)) and acoustic (e.g., [k-Wave](kwave.org)) simulations.
-We are also interested in mult-physics simulations.
+A simulation is a computational approach used to test the feasibility of experimental schemes.
+While simulation is mostly used as a complementary method to back up the experimental results, aaaa.
+We use various simulation tools for performing optical (e.g., [Monte Carlo Extreme](https://mcx.space)) and acoustic (e.g., [k-Wave](https://kwave.org)) simulations.
+We are also interested in multi-physics simulations.

 Application studies
 ------